VoliJS/NestedTypes/README.md

 - At the moment of writing, it's an only model framework which is designed to [play well with React](https://github.com/Volicon/NestedReact) and supports [pure render optimization](https://github.com/Volicon/NestedReact/#props-specs-and-pure-render-optimization).

 API docs available here: http://volicon.github.io/NestedTypes/ Examples are below.

-> Announment.
-Version 2.0 is on the way.
-It will be faster, and built around the new transactional core rewritten with TypeScript.
-And it will also become simpler and hackable.

 ## Major changes in 1.3.x: